nathandl86/dotfiles/README.md

 * open vim -> run "PlugInstall" -> quit & re-open vim
 * cd ~/.vim/plugged/tern_for_vim && npm install

-## atom
+## atom & VSCode

-In atom, install the apm package to sync settings.
+In atom, install the apm package "sync-settings".
 From there any extensions can be shared.

+For vs code, install "Visual Studio Code Settings Sync" and use the command pallete to download the settings

 ## thanks